mbeddr/mps-platform-docs/src/doc/docs/home/plugins.md

 !!! question "How can you compare two nodes?"

-    - Select them in the logical view, right-click --> `#!text Compare two nodes`.
+    - Select them in the logical view, right-click --> *Compare two nodes*.
-    - Use the language `com.mbeddr.mpsutil.nodediff`:
+    - Use the language ^^com.mbeddr.mpsutil.nodediff^^:
-        - Select first node: `#!text Set as First Node in Diff`.
+        - Select first node: *Set as First Node in Diff*.
-        - Select second node: `#!text Show Diff with First Node`.
+        - Select second node: *Show Diff with First Node*.

 !!! error "jetbrains.mps.module.ModuleClassLoaderIsNullException: ClassLoader of module XY could not be found."